-Chronic inflammatory diseases are increasinga Increasing in importance in the western world:
+Chronic inflammatory diseases are becoming increasingly important, especially in the Western world:

 What do chronic inflammatory diseases have in common?

-Inflammatory diseases are based on a loss of immune tolerance: A good immune system controls both attack (i.e.H the ability to effectively and quickly eliminate pathogenic agents or tumor cells) as well as tolerance (i.e.H the ability not to attack the body's own cells, commensal pathogens or inconsequential allergens).
+Inflammatory diseases are loss of immune tolerance A good immune system controls both attack (ie the ability to effectively and rapidly eliminate pathogens or tumor cells) as well as tolerance (ie the ability not to attack the body's own cells, commensal pathogens or irrelevant allergens).

-They are all based on immunological “overreactions” against:
+They are therefore all based on immunological "overreactions" against:

 How can I diagnose systemic inflammation?